arangodb/arangojs/README.md

-ArangoJS is compatible with ArangoDB 3.0 and later. **For using ArangoJS with 2.8 or earlier see the upgrade note below.** ArangoJS is tested against the two most-recent releases of ArangoDB 3 (currently 3.0 and 3.1) as well as the most recent version of 2.8 and the latest development version.
+ArangoJS is compatible with ArangoDB 3.0 and later. **For using ArangoJS with 2.8 or earlier see the upgrade note below.** ArangoJS is tested against the two most-recent releases of ArangoDB 3 (currently 3.2 and 3.3) as well as the most recent version of 2.8 and the latest development version.

-The yarn/npm distribution of ArangoJS is compatible with Node.js versions 7 (latest), 6 (LTS) and 4 (Maintenance).
+The yarn/npm distribution of ArangoJS is compatible with Node.js versions 9.x (latest), 8.x (LTS) and 6.x (LTS).
 Node.js version support follows [the official Node.js long-term support schedule](https://github.com/nodejs/LTS).

-The bower distribution of ArangoJS is compatible with most modern browsers.
+The included browser build is compatible with Internet Explorer 11 and recent versions of all modern browsers (Edge, Chrome, Firefox and Safari).

 Versions outside this range may be compatible but are not actively supported.